 - Your vegetable garden probably requires daily harvesting now.
 Cucumbers, squash, tomatoes, eggplant, and peppers should be picked as soon as the fruits are ready.
 This ensures the best flavor while making way for new fruits and avoids attracting pests to over-ripe fruit.

-- Give your hard-working, high-producing vegetables a snack of milk and molasses, fish emulsion or kelp/seaweed emulsion for a boost.
+- Give your hard-working, high-producing vegetables a snack of milk and molasses, fish emulsion, or kelp/seaweed emulsion for a boost.
 These are some of the least expensive but most effective fertilizers you can find!

 - As vegetable plants stop producing, remove them to eliminate opportunities for pests and diseases.
 Re-plant that spot with a cool-season vegetable.

-- Continue watching for caterpillars, hornworms, aphids, spider mites, and other pest insects; treating them immediately.
+- Continue watching for caterpillars, hornworms, aphids, spider mites, and other pest insects, treating them immediately.
 A good shot of water spray to knock them off is often sufficient.

 - Begin harvesting and drying culinary herbs for this winter’s use.
 Most herbs have a more concentrated flavor if they are harvested before flowering.
 Frequent harvesting encourages fresh, new growth and keeps them growing longer.
 To dry, spread bunches of mature leaves out or use a dehydrator until they are crispy dry, then store in an air-tight container.

 - Now is an excellent time to start planting your fall vegetable garden.
 Good choices are beets, broccoli, collards, kale, lettuce, radishes, green onions, spinach, and Swiss chard.
+Green beans, cabbage, and peas will also do well if you have frost protection available.
+As the weather cools off, they will grow better and become sweeter.

 - Water your compost during dry weather to keep it active.
 Keep it moist but not wet.